Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 The third type of cursor is a “result set” cursor but that won’t make any sense

-until we’ve discussed result sets a little which requires OUT
+until we’ve discussed result sets which requires OUT

 and/or OUT UNION

-and so we’ll go on to those statements next.
-As it happens, we are recapitulating
+we’ll go on to those statements next.
+As it happens, we are recapitulating the

-the history of cursor features in the CQL language by exploring the system in this way.
+history of cursor features in the CQL language by exploring the system in this

 Benefits of using named typed to declare a cursor